PontusPilatus/chatbot-pdf/README.md

-# PDF Pal
+# EVA

-An AI-powered companion that can answer questions about PDF documents.
+EVA (Efficient Virtual Assistant) is an AI-powered companion that can answer questions about PDF documents.
 Built with Next.js, TypeScript, Python, and FastAPI.

 ## Current Features